-The Special Victims Unit or SVU is staffed by six Detectives and a Detective Sergeant.
-These six detectives work primarily during the day shift, but often work evenings and weekends based on the needs of their investigations.
+The Special Victims Unit or SVU is staffed by seven detectives and one Detective Sergeant.
+These detectives work primarily during the day shift, but often work evenings and weekends based on the needs of their investigations.
 The mission of the Special Victims Unit is to respond to, and investigate crimes against children.
 SVU detectives advocate for victims and offer supportive resources to them and their families as they work to hold offenders accountable for their actions.
 Specific crimes investigated by the SVU include:

 - Death investigations involving a child

 - Child abuse or neglect cases

 - Internet crimes against children (ICAC)

 - Cases determined by the Chief to require SVU expertise and resources

 The SVU works extensively with partner agencies and favors a multi-disciplinary approach in accomplishing their mission.
 This is evidenced through their work with the Safe Harbor Child Advocacy Center and their participation as an affiliate in the Wisconsin ICAC Task Force.